MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 ### General Format of Normal Retrospective

+There is no 'right' or 'wrong' format for a retrospective.
+That said, I generally use the following format:

 - Ice Breaker / Change Mindset
 - Review of Previous Retrospective Goals
 - Main Activity